houen/ssm/README.md

 - Have them commit and push to git
 - Now, someone with access can pull the relevant git branch, e.g. DEV-42-onboard-soren, decrypt the secrets, run `.ssm/bin/encrypt_secrets`, then push to git.
 - Now the new developer can pull the branch, run .ssm/bin/decrypt_secrets, and they will have all the shared secrets.

+#### Removing a developer
+Remove their key ID from .ssm/gpg_keys, and remove their public key from .ssm/pubkeys.
+Secrets will no longer be encrypted with their GPG public key.

 ## FAQ
 - Can I encrypt certain files for only certain people / keys, for example .env.production?